Spinal Cord Stimulation (SCS) for Diabetic Neuropathy

 If the trial spinal cord stimulator implant is determined be an effective treatment for that patient, they will schedule the patient for their outpatient procedure that implants the permanent version of the device.

-What is the Recovery Time for the Spinal Cord Stimulation Implant Operation?
+What is the Recovery Time for Spinal Cord Stimulation (SCS)?

 The recovery time for the spinal cord stimulation implant operation is about six weeks however, many Patients are only generally sore for about one week.
 Moderate activity is limited during this time and strenuous activity is restricted for approximately six weeks post-operation to ensure that the device is received well, and the body has time to heal.
 Despite this recovery time, patients can feel pain relief in as little as a few days after their operation.

-If you would like to see if this drug-free treatment for diabetic neuropathy can benefit you, call the Colorado Springs Orthopaedic Group at (719) 632-7669 to schedule a consultation!
+If you would like to see if this drug-free treatment can benefit you, call the Colorado Springs Orthopaedic Group at (719) 632-7669 to schedule a consultation!